copernicus-mogley/zkav.club/workshops/README.md

 * Useful outcomes (skills, artifacts, or clear next steps)

-Workshops can be standalone sessions or a series, and can happen wherever your community already meets.

 Want to run one?
-[Apply here](https://tally.so/r/A7B0MD).
+Apply → [https://tally.so/r/A7B0MD](https://tally.so/r/A7B0MD)

 Have an idea you want someone else to teach?
-[Suggest a topic](https://tally.so/r/68Na15).
+Suggest a topic → [https://tally.so/r/68Na15](https://tally.so/r/68Na15)

 ---

-## Why facilitate a workshop?
+## Why facilitate?

-### Community impact

-Share practical knowledge, unblock others, and help communities build real capability.
+* **Community impact:** Share practical knowledge, unblock others, build real capability.

-### Personal growth

-Improve your teaching, communication, and facilitation skills.
+* **Personal growth:** Improve teaching, communication, and facilitation.

-### Visibility + connection

-You meet aligned collaborators and become part of a global network committed to open learning and purposeful tech.
+* **Visibility + connection:** Meet aligned collaborators and join an open learning network.

-### Support + reward

-We help you produce and promote the session — and workshops are monetized, with compensation for your time and experience, paid in Zcash.
+* **Support + reward:** We help produce + promote—and facilitators are paid in Zcash.

 ---